“Performance poetry’s key revivalist.” Metro

 “His lexical acrobatics are astounding, often motor-mouthed and breathtakingly honest…Go for the wordsmithery, stay for the painful poignancy.”
 The List

 Since 2006 he has written and performed eight one man shows, touring them to top literary and arts festivals from Australia to Scotland via Hong Kong and Bruges.
-His current show Stay-at-Home Dandy tours March – June 2015.
+In 2015 he debut play (in which he also starred) What I Learned From Johnny Bevan won a prestigious Fringe First Award at The Edinburgh Fringe, also bagged Luke The Stage Award for Acting Excellence.
+What I Learned From Johnny Bevan tours throughout 2016.

 “One of the funniest and most brilliant poets of his generation.”
 Johann Hari, The Independent